Tutorial: Azure Active Directory integration with FileCloud

 To configure the integration of FileCloud into Azure AD, you need to add FileCloud from the gallery to your list of managed SaaS apps.

-To configure and test Azure AD single sign-on with FileCloud, you need to complete the following building blocks:
+To configure and test Azure AD SSO with FileCloud, perform the following steps:

-- Configure FileCloud Single Sign-On - to configure the Single Sign-On settings on application side.
+- Configure FileCloud SSO - to configure the single sign-on settings on application side.

-In the Azure portal, on the FileCloud application integration page, select Single sign-on.
+In the Azure portal, on the FileCloud application integration page, find the Manage section and select single sign-on.